-Advisor Program aimed at leveraging our Aeon Eco Project to further develop human resources in our retail stores.
+AEON CO., LTD. has systematized an in-house Energy Advisor Program aimed at leveraging our Aeon Eco Project to further develop human resources in our retail stores.

-in stores and work to propose and promote ideas for more efficient usage.
+The Energy Advisors help assess the status of energy usage in stores and work to propose and promote ideas for more efficient usage.
 As of the end of February 2016, a total of 500 Energy Advisors had been certified.